How to Create a LinkedIn Company Page

 Finally, check the box to verify you are an official representative of the company.
 You will see a preview of your page on the right-hand side.
 If you are happy with it, click the Create page button.

 Start by adding a cover image.

 Click on the pencil icon, representing the edit function.
 Here, you can upload, reposition or delete the image.
 The ideal dimensions of your cover image are 1536 X 768 pixels.

-You can add or edit the rest of your Company Page information by clicking the pencil icon to the right of your company name.
+You can add or edit the rest of your Company Page information by clicking the Edit Page button to the right of your company name.

 This includes adding a company description – it’s a requirement.
 Your description must be between 250 and 2,000 characters long, including spaces.
 I would advise you to use as many characters as possible.